Indeterminacy in classical cosmology with dark matter: Discussion

+Our objective here is not to recount the rich debate on the ontological status of spacetime, or to enumerate the effects of various positions in the debate might have on our examples, but to introduce what seem to us some new aspects to consider.
+We summarize them in the following paragraphs.

-The previously studied examples of indeterminism in Newtonian mechanics, special relativity, and geodesic motion on curved spacetime all arise in the context of a pre-determined spacetime stage, whether it is Newton's absolute space and time, or an externally provided pseudo-Riemannian metric.
-The cosmological model considered here is of an ontologically different nature in that it provides an example where the evolution of spacetime itself is indeterminate.
+We already indicated that the model exhibited here differs from the general considerations arising from the hole argument.
+Further, previously studied concrete examples of indeterminism in Newtonian mechanics, special relativity, and geodesic motion on curved spacetime all arise in the context of a preset spacetime stage, whether it is Newton's absolute space and time, or an externally provided pseudo-Riemannian metric.
+Instances of such scenarios arise for massive particle geodesics on a specially configured spherically symmetric spacetime background, and for charged particle motion in Minkowski spacetime with a contrived force; in both cases certain test particle trajectories are given by an equation of the type $\ddot{r} =\sqrt{r}$ \cite{fletcher2}.

+In contrast, the cosmological model considered here is of an ontologically different nature in that it provides an example where a mathematical description of the evolution of spacetime itself is indeterminate.

 Additionally the model avoids many of the objections that might be raised for a Newtonian system, such as violation of the First Law, loss of contact with the dome, or an incomplete formulation of Newtonian theory.
-Perhaps the remaining objection might be "physicality."
+One may, of course, object to ``physicality" of a mathematical example we present.
 However, the purpose of our model is not to give an accurate description of the observable universe, but rather to highlight that a kind of matter used to model a phase of it leads to indeterminacy if the equation of state parameter is a constant in the range $w \in (-1,-2/3)$.
-It should also be noted that the physical universe is expected to be quantum in nature in its early stages and that classical GR is not expected to be applicable near the singularity at $a=0$.